 You didn’t get to where you are all at once.
 You did it one small step at a time.

-So you shouldn’t be surprised when I tell you that it’s the same as eliminating crisis management.
+So you shouldn’t be surprised when I tell you that it’s the same as eliminating crisis managemen.

 Here are some steps to consider:

 - Where did it start?
 The next time you’re faced with a problem, ask yourself and the people around you where it began.
-Find the true cause of the problem.
-Even if you don’t have the time or resources to fix the fundamental cause of the problem, just by identifying it, you’ve made progress in eliminating crisis management in your organization.
+Find the actual cause of the problem.
+Even if you don’t have the time or resources to address the fundamental cause of the problem, simply identifying it has made progress in eliminating crisis management in your organization.

 - Are there sacred cows?
 These issues sound like, “We’ve always done it that way.”